sckott/recology/_posts/2012-06-14-recent-r-eeb-packages.markdown

 ---
-name: recent-r
 layout: post
 title: Recent R packages for ecology and evolution
-date: 2012-06-14
-author: Scott Chamberlain
-categories:
-- R
-- python
-- ecology
-- evolution
+category: information
+tags: R python ecology evolution
+year: 2012
+month: 6
+day: 14
+published: true
+summary:
 ---

 Many R packages/tools have come out recently for doing ecology and evolution.
 All of the below were described in Methods in Ecology and Evolution, except for spider, which came out in [Molecular Ecology Resources][mer].
 Here are some highlights.